 I use it for small parts more than whole planes, but it’ll work for either

 The old fashion way.
 Wire brushes and scrapers and screw drivers and sand paper and whatever else you have to work the stuff off.
-This is the hardest way, but if you plan to only do one or two, it may be your choice.
+This is the safest way, and should be your choice.

 Paint stripper will work if added to “the old fashion way” above.
 It will usually take a few applications.
 I have used it but for me its messy and time consuming.
 Again, if you are only going to do a few planes, it may a choice.